acgetchell/mundus-atrox/src/journals/eighth.md

 > "You lost", replies *Wulrif*.

 > "Thank you for saving my life, " says Gundren, bowing.
 "We Dwarves always repay our debts.
-When we find my brothers in **Wave Echo Cave** and we restart **Phandalever Mine**, you shall have 10% of the proceeds.
+When we find my brothers in **Wave Echo Cave** and restart **Phandalever Mine**, you shall have 10% of the proceeds.

 > "Sounds good to us", replies *Geral*.